Skip to main content

 You know that feeling when you open a new jigsaw puzzle?
 You spread all the pieces out on a table.
 They face every which way.
 You know it will be hard to finish.
 But you also know if you stick with it, you’ll complete the picture—especially when you have some help.

 When it comes to your prescription drug needs, Medicare can be just as hard to start.
-That’s because Original Medicare (Part A for hospital insurance and Part B for medical insurance) does not include drug coverage.
+That’s because Original Medicare Part A (hospital insurance) and Part B (medical insurance) does not include drug coverage.
 You need to enroll in a separate drug plan, called Medicare Part D.

 Private insurance companies approved by Medicare offer Part D plans.
 They add prescription drug coverage to Original Medicare.
 Prescription drug coverage is also included with most Medicare Advantage (MA) Plans.